Milanzor/stein-boilerplate/README.md

 - `yarn watch:production`

-Make sure you change the paths in webpack.config.js, currently, the output goes to assets/test/assets
+Make sure you change the paths in webpack.config.js, currently, the output goes to assets/public/assets

-Running `yarn devserver` will run webpack dev server with the assets/test as base

 GL!